osome-iu/misinfo-partisanship-hksmisinforeview-2021/README.md

 ### Political Valence

-This is a dataset from Facebook, which gives political valence scores to several popular news sites (1).
+This is a [dataset from Facebook](http://science.sciencemag.org/content/348/6239/1130), which gives political valence scores to several popular news sites.
 You can request access to the dataset from [Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/LDJ7MS).
 Once you have access, put the `top500.csv` file into the `data` directory.

 ### Misinformation Domains